On this page:

-- are first year graduate students.
+- are first-year graduate students.
 Exceptions may be granted to students who are certiﬁed as proﬁcient in English and registered in certain natural science programs that traditionally use G1 students as TFs.

-- Immigration regulations limit international student employment to slightly less than 3/5 time per term, i.e. no more 20 hours per week (.57 time per term).
+- Immigration regulations limit international student employment to slightly less than 3/5 time per term, i.e. no more than 20 hours per week (.57 time per term).
 International students with questions regarding this regulation should consult with their financial aid officer.

 - Certain awards from GSAS, the US government, and other outside sources impose more stringent limits on TF commitments.
 Students are responsible for observing the terms of such awards and should consult with their ﬁnancial aid ofﬁcer for more information.

 - Students awarded terminal degrees in November and March are normally appointed teaching assistants for the term in which the degree is awarded, rather than teaching fellows.

 Students may petition GSAS for an exception to the policies if they:

 - are teaching more than the term limit of 4/5ths or the academic year limit of 6/5ths

 - are not making satisfactory academic progress

 - Students with other extenuating circumstances should contact their financial aid officer to determine if petitioning for a special exception may be appropriate.